3.1.3. Map item naming rules

-- You can also enter an organization's name in its “native” language or use Latin script (transcribing).
+You can also enter the official name of the organization in its “native” language or using Latin script.For example:

-- You can also enter an organization's name in its “native” language or use Latin script (transcribing).
+You can also enter the official name of the organization in its “native” language or using Latin script.

 - Official, English (additional): Nike, Qiwi

 - Also known as, Russian (additional): Найк, Киви

 For clarity, here are examples for setting names according to the rules in Kuwait: